 Who speaks first?

-There are a lot of dynamics around the authorities on who speaks on the day.
-Traddionaly, the bride wasn’t permitted to speak and wow has that changed.
+There are a lot of conventions about who speaks and when on the wedding day.
+Years ago, the bride wasn't permitted to speak at all - and, oh wow, has that changed!

-Traditionally speaking, the father of the bride is the first speaker and stands up on behalf of the brides family.
-He welcomes the groom.
-The father will often talk a little about his little girl growing up, usually telling a few embarrassing stories.
-He is the only person who is allowed to embarrass the bride on the day, with the exception of perhaps the bridesmaids.
-For everybody else, she is sacred, untouchable and safe.
-Unlike the groom.
+Traditionally, the father of the bride speaks first on behalf of the bride's family.
+He welcomes the groom into the fold, and will probably talk about his daughter growing up - usually with a couple of embarrassing stories.
+He is the only person permitted to embarrass the bride in this way, with the possible exception of the bridesmaids.
+For everybody else, she is sacred, untouchable and safe... unlike the groom.